-Biochar is charcoal that is produced by pyrolysis of biomass.
+Biochar is a carbon rich output that is produced by pyrolysis of biomass.
+Pyrolysis is heating biomass in a reduced oxygen environment to separate the volatiles and leave behind a carbon rich product.
 Biochar has many uses.

 It all depends on how it’s produced.